• Menu

 About Resort Maps

 Headquartered in the Green Mountains of Vermont, Resort Maps has been creating and publishing advertising maps in the northeastern U.S. since 1986.
 In 1993, Resort Maps expanded its reach by creating a franchise model for distribution of its colorful, hand-drawn maps of resort towns and cities.
-Today, that network of franchises has grown to over 100 Resort Maps in publication in the US and the UK, with several more in the process of being published.
+Today, that network of franchises has grown to 100 Resort Maps in publication in the US and the UK, with several more in the process of being published.
 Nearly 20 million Resort Maps will be printed and distributed in 2010.

 For more information on Resort Maps and/or the franchise opportunity, visit www.resortmaps.com or call 802-496-6277.